 Housing costs in Oakley are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Oakley is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Oakley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Oakley is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Oakley who work in office and administrative support (14.25%), sales jobs (11.86%), and management occupations (8.58%).
+There are especially a lot of people living in Oakley who work in office and administrative support (15.47%), sales jobs (11.96%), and management occupations (8.66%).

-The percentage of adults in Oakley with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.46% of adults in Oakley have a bachelor's degree or advanced degree.
+The citizens of Oakley are slightly less educated than the national average of 21.84% for the average city or town: 16.66% of adults in Oakley have a bachelor's degree or advanced degree

 The most common language spoken in Oakley is English.
 Other important languages spoken here include Spanish and Tagalog.